deephaven/deephaven-core/pyclient/README.md

 session = Session()

-# create a table with no columns and 3 rows
+# Create a table with no columns and 3 rows
 table = session.empty_table(3)
 # Create derived table having a new column MyColumn populated with the row index "i"
 table = table.update(["MyColumn = i"])